 What if your organization sent out a message that was read by nearly every single contact?

-Email is still one of the most effective marketing channels at driving revenue, but the average open rate is only 22%.
-That means, 78% of your contacts didn't even open the email to read your message.
+Email is still one of the most effective marketing channels at driving revenue, but the average open rate for 2019 is only 17%.
+That means, 82% of your contacts didn't even open the email to read your message.

-A recent report on mass text messaging revealed that the average open rate of text messages was 98%.
-That's a 76% advantage over email.
+Our recently published research on mass text messaging — the 2019 Mobile Usage Report — revealed that the average open rate of text messages was an astonishing 100%.
+That's a 83% advantage over email.

-Not only are open rates extremely high for mass text messages, but 90% are read within three minutes.
+Not only are open rates extremely high for mass text messages, but 70% are read within five minutes, and 90% of texts are read within 30 minutes.
 That's why organizations of all types have adopted mass text messaging to accomplish their goals.
 Employers, schools, churches, and political organizations send mass text messages to keep their contacts informed, generate engagement and develop relationships.
 Even sports teams use mass text messaging to keep their fans up-to-date with the score.

 The easiest and best way to send mass text messages is through services such as EZ Texting.
 Mass text services have significant advantages over other forms of mass marketing in that they are easy to use, provide quick returns, and are cost-effective.